Security-Onion-Solutions/securityonion-docs/cloud-ami.rst

 Create Mirror Filter
 ---------------------------------

-A mirror filter allow you to define the traffic that is copied to in the mirrored session and is useful for tuning out noisy or unwanted traffic.
-To configure a mirror filter follow these steps.
+A mirror filter allows you to define the traffic that is copied to in the mirrored session and is useful for tuning out noisy or unwanted traffic.
+To configure a mirror filter, follow these steps.

 - From the VPC dashboard select ``Mirror Filters`` under the Traffic Mirroring section in the left window pane
 - Select ``Create traffic mirror filter``